DUI Law in PA

 How to avoid a DUI

 If you do choose to go out, and more so, if you choose to go out and drink, we implore that you first plan to arrange a safe way home.
-While our criminal defense team at Gross McGinley takes pride in knowing DUI law in PA providing defense strategies and thorough representation for our clients, we would much rather see you turn your buddy’s house into a one-night hotel, Also consider grabbing an Uber home if you opt to drink during this Sunday’s game.
+While our criminal defense team at Gross McGinley takes pride in knowing DUI law in PA providing defense strategies and thorough representation for our clients, we would much rather see you turn your buddy’s house into a one-night hotel, Also consider grabbing an Uber home if you opt to drink during the game.
 What’s a $20 Uber ride compared to potential fines, court dates, missed work, drug/alcohol assessments, and license suspensions?
 It’s simply a risk not worth taking.

 Gross McGinley collectively wishes the public a super football celebration.
-And be careful with that buffalo chicken dip.
-It’s a 6/10 at best.